Memorial Day Sale - Up to 50% off outdoor favorites.

 Instructions:

-Nothing says campfire like sweet, smoky corn on the cob—quick and easy to make with perfect results.
+Nothing beats the sweet, smoky taste of grilled corn on the cob—quick and easy to make with perfect results.

 Ingredients: